iTerm2

 Use

-to split panes vertically andCmd-Shift-d
+Cmd-dto split panes vertically andCmd-Shift-dto split horizontally.

 Profile Switching: